Haoyu-R/Festo_Assistant/README.md

  - Sorry, I didn't understand your question.
 You may try to rephrase the question
 ```

-* Test on different variantions of target questions with the same meaning, we get the same answer
+* Test on different variantions of target questions with the same meaning, the answers from the app are correct and consistent
 ```
 * does the workstation have a valve
 * is there a valve in the workstation